Links

 The Open Society Foundations (OSF) are the world’s largest private funder of independent groups working or justice, democratic governance, and human rights.

-Priorities related to media development and journalism: The Open Society Foundations recognize that independent journalism serves as a check on abuses of power and corruption, and fuels and informs public debates and critical thinking in societies.
+Priorities related to media development and journalism: The Open Society Foundations recognise that independent journalism serves as a check on abuses of power and corruption, and fuels and informs public debates and critical thinking in societies.

 The OSF's Program on Independent Journalism (PIJ) works directly with journalists, media outlets, media associations, and media freedom groups “to promote independent and viable media and professional, quality journalism in countries undergoing a process of democratization, and building functioning media markets.